DaijuAiba/Cambodia-Microfinance/M&A/Report on event study analysis.md

 <br>

 ## 1. Introduction
 In recent years, microfinance insitutions (MFIs) have palyed an important role in poverty allevaition thtough financial inclusion for developing countries.
 Along with the recent prosperity of MFIs, there are also a flood of capital inflow into them.
 The capital inflow takes various forms, such as debt and equity investment, and there exsit a variety of investers and lenders.
-According to El-zoghbi (2011) and Reille et al. (2011), those investors could be categorized into:
+According to El-Zoghbi (2011) and Reille et al. (2011), those investors could be categorized into:
 - Individuals
 - Retail investors (Such as Oikocredit (Netherlands), responsAbility (Switzerland)),
 	- Retail investors represent 16 percent of the total stock of cross-border funding (Rellie et al., 2011).